Navier-Stokes Existence and Smoothness: Clay Millennium Problem Statement

 The prize requires either:

-The precise statement
+The exact problem statement

 Here's what the problem actually asks, in plain language: